cesaraustralia/GrowthMaps.jl/README.md

 using ‘top-down’ and ‘bottom-up’ models"_
 [(in press)](https://www.biorxiv.org/content/10.1101/866996v1).

-GrowthMaps.jl is a replacement for CLIMEX and similar tools.
-Different from CLIMEX is that results arrays have units of growth/time.
+GrowthMaps.jl is an alternative to CLIMEX and similar tools.
+Its key point of differentiation from other methods is that results arrays have units of growth/time.
 Another useful property of these models is that growth rate layers can be added and combined arbitrarily.

 A primary use-case for GrowthMaps layers is in for calculating growth-rates for
 ![Dispersal.jl](https://github.com/cesaraustralia/Dispersal.jl).
 This allows heterogeneous